NARRATIVE SUMMARIES OF REASONS FOR LISTING

 The Benevolence International Foundation (BIF) was incorporated in Illinois, the United States, on 30 March 1992 as a tax-exempt not-for-profit organization whose stated purpose was to conduct humanitarian relief projects throughout the world.
 BIF operated as an international organization with several offices, including in Bosnia and Herzegovina, Pakistan, China, and Chechnya and Ingushetia in the Russian Federation.

-The precursor organization to BIF, Lajnar al-Birr al-Islamiah, Arabic for “Islamic Benevolence Committee”, was founded around 1987 by Adel Abdul Jalil Ibrahim Batterjee (QI.B.182.04), in part to raise funds for fighters in Afghanistan.
+The precursor organization to BIF, Lajnar al-Birr al-Islamiah, Arabic for “Islamic Benevolence Committee”, was founded around 1987, in part to raise funds for fighters in Afghanistan.
 The organization also provided cover and immigration assistance to fighters traveling in and out of Pakistan.

 In the early 1990s, in an effort to attract more donations and deflect scrutiny from the group, Benevolence International Foundation (“Al Bir al Dawalia” in Arabic) was created and incorporated in the United States.
-Under its new name of Al Bir al Dawalia, the organization engaged in financial transactions on behalf of Al-Qaida (QE.A.4.01).
-When BIF’s operations came under government scrutiny in and around 1993, Batterjee resigned as the director and Enaam Arnaout assumed control of the organization.
+Under its new name of Al Bir al Dawalia, the organization engaged in financial transactions on behalf of Al-Qaida (QE.A.4.01.).
+When BIF’s operations came under government scrutiny in and around 1993, Enaam Arnaout assumed control of the organization.

 Arnaout and Usama bin Laden (deceased) had a close relationship dating from the mid-1980s and continuing until at least the early 1990s.
 Arnaout functioned as an administrator for Bin Laden, at times disbursing funds on his behalf.
 An article published in 1988 on Bin Laden’s activities at the “Al Masada” fighters’ camp in Afghanistan included a photograph of Arnaout and Bin Laden walking together.